 We will be using the university's student accommodation which is bright, clean and recently built - but not particularly spacious.
 The rooms are all en suite and all contain a single 4 foot bed - six inches narrower than a standard double.
 There are no twin rooms but there are also NO SINGLE ROOM SUPPLEMENTS.

-Couples who wish to share will receive a discount and but are advised that the beds are not really designed for two full-sized adults to sleep in.
+Couples are advised that the beds are not designed for two full-sized adults to sleep in.
 All rooms have access to tea and coffee making facilities.

 What does it cost?

-The course fee is payable in two stages - £150 on registration and a further £595 no later than eight weeks before arrival in Lincoln.
-This covers tuition, the concert, five nights accommodation with breakfast at the university, and four evening meals.
-Music - which can be kept - will cost £25 and is sent out six-eight weeks in advance.
+The course fee is payable in two stages - £245 on registration and a further £695 no later than eight weeks before arrival in Lincoln.
+This covers tuition, the concert, four nights accommodation with breakfast at the university, four evening meals - and afternoon tea.
+Music - which can be kept - will cost £35 and is sent out six-eight weeks in advance.

 All singers are strongly advised to take out appropriate holiday insurance and supply their policy details to us before the course begins.

 If you have any questions at all please contact Nick Couchman ([email protected]) or Emma Ford ([email protected]) or ring Nick during office hours on 01462 372702.
 The office is not always occupied so please do leave a message and we will get back to you.